 g.
 Special Tax Concerns Following Divorce.
 The trust would continue as a grantor trust, at least as to trust income, because of the donee spouse's right to receive the trust income (unless an adverse party must approve the distribution to the spouse). §677(a).
 Section 672(e) treats a grantor as holding any power or interest held by an individual who was the spouse of the grantor at the time of the creation of such power or interest, so the ex-spouse's interest as a beneficiary probably is sufficient to trigger grantor trust status under §677(a) even following the divorce (but see ACTEC comments filed with the IRS on July 2, 2018 suggesting the possibility of a contrary result).
 Previously, §682 provided that the income of the trust (which must be distributed to the donee spouse) will be taxable to the donee spouse even though the trust would continue as a grantor trust as to the donor spouse as to trust income.
 Section 682 has been repealed, though, for divorces occurring after 2018.
-The donor spouse from the trust.
+The donor spouse will likely be unhappy having to pay income tax on income that is distributed to his or her ex-spouse from the trust.
 The donor spouse would want to negotiate in a marital agreement or in the divorce decree that the donee spouse will be responsible for any income tax attributable to trust income even if the trust is a grantor trust as to the donor spouse.